Who is a Digital Media Producer?

 What Does a Digital Media Producer Do?

-- Project Management: Managing project timelines, budgets, and resources, ensuring projects are completed on time and within budget.
+- Budget Management: Managing project budgets and ensuring that projects are completed within budget.

 How to Become a Digital Media Producer in India?